-- 1. Standard screw rod for Park Service use shall be cad-mium-plated lag-threaded rod in 5/8-, 3/4-, and 1-inch diameters.
-Cadmium-plated hexagonal nuts and diamond-shape cadmium-plated washers shall be provided for these sizes of rod. - 2.
-Holes for all rod shall be drilled 1/16-inch smaller in diameter than the rod except where it is necessary to draw limbs or split trunks together in which case holes of the same diameter as the rod are to be used. - 3.
-Washers shall invariably be countersunk not less than 1/8 inch below the cambium, in holes of exact shape and size of the washers.
-The floor of such countersinks must be so cut that the washer will lay perfectly flat and exactly at right angles to the rod. - 4.
-All rod holes except countersinks shall be reamed below the cambium so as to avoid springing of cambium and bark. - 5.
-All rods shall be covered with a mastic or tree wound dressing as they are being inserted, and all countersinks and reamed holes shall be painted with approved wound dressing after nuts and washers are covered with a metal preservative paint. - 6.
-All exposed rod shall be covered with tightly fitting pipe which shall extend the full length of the exposed area so as to provide protection and extra stiffness. - 7.
-All exposed rod, pipe nuts, and washers shall be painted with a metal preservative raint. - 8.
-When rod and nuts are to be used for drawing split crotches together it is often necessary to provide two or more washers under each nut for additional stiffness.
-A round washer between the diamond washer and the nut will help to keep the diamond washer from twisting. - 9.
-When a rod is to be broken off below the cambium the rod should be cut nearly through before it is inserted in the hole.
-This cut should be approximately $1\frac{1}{2}$ -inch from the rod end so as to allow purchase for a Stilson wrench.
-Care must be taken when inserting rod so that wrench marks do not damage threads that have to engage wood or nuts. - 10.
-In drilling for screw rod it is important to have holes in opposite limbs exactly lined up.
+1. Standard screw rods should be cadmium-plated lag-threaded rods in 5%-, 3%-, and 1-inch diameters.
+Cadmium-plated hexagonal nuts and diamond-shaped cadmium-plated washers should be provided for these sizes of rods.

+2. Holes for all rods should be drilled one-sixteenth of an inch smaller in diameter than the rods except where it is necessary to draw limbs or split trunks together, in which case holes of the same diameter as the rods are to be used.

+3. Washers should invariably be countersunk not less than oneeighth of an inch below the cambium, in holes of exact shape and size of the washers.
+The floor of such countersinks must be so cut that the washers will lay perfectly flat and exactly at right angles to the rod.

+4. All rod holes except countersinks should be reamed below the cambium so as to avoid springing of cambium and bark.

+5. All rods should be covered with a mastic or tree-wound dressing as they are being inserted, and all countersinks and reamed holes should be painted with approved wound dressing after nuts and washers are covered with a metal-preservative paint.

+6. All exposed rods should be covered with tightly fitting pipe which should extend the full length of the exposed area so as to provide protection and extra stiffness.
+7. All exposed rods, pipe nuts, and washers should be painted with a metal-preservative paint.

+8. When rods and nuts are to be used for drawing split crotches together, it is often necessary to provide two or more washers under each nut for additional stiffness.
+A round washer between the diamond washer and the nut will help to keep the diamond washer from twisting.

+9. When a rod is to be broken off below the cambium, the rod should be cut nearly through before it is inserted in the hole.
+This cut should be approximately $1\frac{1}{2}$ inches from the rod end so as to allow purchase for a stillson wrench.
+Care must be taken when inserting rod so that wrench marks do not damage threads that have to engage wood or nuts.

+10. In drilling for screw rods, it is important to have holes in opposite limbs exactly lined up.
 A long extension bit is very useful for this purpose.
-If such a bit is not available observers from at least two angles should direct the drilling to make sure that the holes will be in alignment. - 11.
-Care must be exercised in tightening nuts on screw rod that the bark and cambium are not injured.
-A socket wrench is more desirable than a monkey wrench or S-wrench for this purpose.
+If such a bit is not available, observers from at least two angles should direct the drilling to make sure that the holes will be in alinement.

+11. Care must be exercised in tightening nuts on screw rods so that the bark and cambium are not injured.
+A socket wrench should be used for this purpose.
+One end of the thread on the rod should be left exposed after tightening the nut, and the rod rounded off with a ball peen hammer to prevent the nut from working loose.